RumeelHussainbnb/zkBNB-docs/docs/guide/core-concepts/overview.md

 User can **deposit, transfer, and withdraw** both non-fungible token and fungible token on zkBNB.

-Users enter the ZK-rollup by **depositing tokens** in the rollup's contract deployed on the BSC.
+Users enter the zk-rollup by **depositing tokens** in the rollup's contract deployed on the BSC.
 The zkBNB monitor will track deposits and submit it as a layer2 transaction, once committer verifies the transaction, users get funds on their account, they can start transacting by sending transactions to the committer for processing.

 User can **transfer** any amount of funds to any existed accounts on zkBNB by sending a signed transaction to the network.